livia-ai/livia-ai.github.io/src/routes/blog/2022-06-exploring-similarity.md

 Give us a thumbs-up if images A and B show similar motives or themes, and image C is different from A and B. Give us a thumbs-down if there is little similarity between A and B, or C is too similar to A or B.

-Remember: what the computer thinks is a __good__ triplet and what a person might think are a __good__ triplet may be quite divergent, which is exactly why we need to the human input (ie: your help).
-A human-made judgement on similarity and difference (whether the person doing the evaluation has professional art historical training or not) will always be valuable.
-If we manage to get enough ratings, the disagreements will also certainly help us to spot difficult cases.
+Remember: what the computer thinks is a good triplet and what a person might think may be quite divergent, which is exactly why we need the human input (ie: your help).
+A human-made judgement on similarity and difference will always be valuable - whether the person making ith as professional art historical training or not.

+__We know that ratings are subjective.
+That's no problem!__ We want to collect as much & as diverse feedback as possible.
+If people disagree, that will help us spot the difficult cases.
 It's also worth bearing in mind that sometimes it is easier to judge what makes a __bad__ triplet, than what makes a good one.
 Trust your instincts!

-__We know that ratings are subjective.
-That's no problem!__ We want to collect as much & as diverse feedback as possible.
 If you feel unsure about the process, we recommend:
 * Don't overthink it.
 * Focus on image motives and themes, ignore the medium (e.g. painting, sculpture,...)
 * Trust your instincts and rate according to your first impression.